What to Wear in Thailand? With Free Printable Checklist

 • Waterfalls and hot springs in Pai.

-• Hiking, rafting and elephant washing in Chiang Mai.
+• Hiking, rafting, and ethical elephant visitrs in Chiang Mai.

 • Temple hunting in Chiang Rai.

-• Diving and snorkelling at Koh Phi Phi.
+• Diving and snorkeling at Koh Phi Phi.

 • Full moon party Ko Pha-Ngan.